kimfucious/cowsay/README.md

 3. JSON web token authentication
 4. Persistent data storage, using MongoDB

-This repo is comprised of three main directories:
+This repo is comprised of two main directories:

 1. cowsay-app is a front-end React web application
 2. cowsay-api is a backend Express API, using [express-graphql](https://github.com/graphql/express-graphql)

-3. mongodb_data is persistant storage for a MongoDB database
+A third directory, mongodb_data, is required for the persistant storage of a MongoDB database

-🐮 You need to create the mongodb_data directory and give it the correct permissions.
+🐮 You need to create the `mongodb_data` directory and give it the correct permissions.
 See [Setup](#setup) step 3 below.

 ## Prerequisites